Car Insurance for a Financed Vehicle

-Aside from your residence, your car could be among your most costly possessions.
+For many Americans, a car is among their most costly purchases.
 So it's unsurprising that many car owners choose to finance their vehicle via an auto loan, rather than purchasing the car upfront at full cost.
-The nature of vehicle financing has some insurance implications.
+The nature of auto financing has some insurance implications.
 Failure to understand these differences can leave you vulnerable.

-Let’s explore the ins-and-outs of insuring a financed vehicle.
+Let’s explore how to get insurance for a financed vehicle.